apiad/auditorium/README.md

 auditorium run <file.py>
 ```

+Optionally, you can specify `--host` and `--port` as well as `--debug` which activates hot-reload and outputs debug info (powered by Flask).

-You can also directly call `show.run`, although the recommended way is the previous one.
+Alternatively, you can also directly call `show.run`, although the recommended way is the previous one.

 ```python
 show.run('localhost', 6789)